dainguyen23/road-to-expertise/PY4E/databases.rst

 This application will:

-- Read the mailbox data, ``mbox.txt``
+- Read the mailbox data in ``mbox.txt`` file.
-- Count the number of email messages per organization (i.e. domain name of the email address) using a database to maintain the counts
+- Count the number of email messages per organization (i.e. domain name of the email address) using a database to maintain the counts.
-- Be created with different versions to see which approach performs with the best time efficiency
+- Be created with different versions to see which approach performs with the best time efficiency.

-Link to reference code: https://www.py4e.com/code3/emaildb.py
+Click link to open `reference code <https://www.py4e.com/code3/emaildb.py>`__.

-Link to ``mbox.txt``: https://www.py4e.com/code3/mbox.txt
+Click link to open `mbox.txt <https://www.py4e.com/code3/mbox.txt>`__.

 **Testing methodology:**